Connect With A Local Aldeburgh Property Expert

 Unfortunately, as the river Alde gradually silted up, so did the shipbuilding but Aldeburgh regained its notoriety as a Victorian seaside holiday destination.

-Other beautiful areas to look for property are Southwold, Framlingham, Woodbridge and Felixstowe.
+Other beautiful areas to look for property are Southwold, Framlingham, Woodbridge, Felixstowe, Bury St Edmunds, Lavenham, Hadleigh, Shotley and even over the border in North East Essex to Dedham and Manningtree.